CFA-Institute-RPC/.github/profile/README.md

 Your contributions make a difference.
 Whether you’re adding code, sharing insights, or helping with documentation, we welcome your expertise.

 **How to Contribute**:
-1. **Read the Guidelines**: Start with our [Contributing Guide](https://github.com/CFA-Institute-RPC/.github/blob/main/CONTRIBUTING.md).
+1. **Read the Guidelines**: Start with our [Contribution Guide](https://github.com/CFA-Institute-RPC/.github/blob/main/CONTRIBUTING.md).
 2. **Fork and Star**: Fork a repository, make your changes, and submit a pull request.
 3. **Engage**: React, comment, or start a discussion in our repositories.